On Using Admissible Bounds for Learning Forward Search Heuristics: Parameter details

 In this Appendix, we detail the hyperparameter values used for the different models: NLM, HGN, and linear regression.
 In general, we did not perform extensive hyperparameter tuning for the different models.

 For the NLM, we used a model with breadth 3 and depth 5, where every inner layer outputs 8 predicates for each arity.
 The multi-layer perceptrons used in the network employed sigmoid as their activation function and contained no hidden layer.
+AdamW \citep{loshchilov2018fixing} with weight decay 0.01 helped suppress overfitting.
+(Weight decay causes an issue in Adam \citep{loshchilov2018fixing}, while AdamW fixes it.
+Without the weight decay, Adam and AdamW are identical.)

-For the HGN, we employed a \emph{hidden size} of 32 and 10 recursion steps.
-As mentioned in the main paper, the learning rate for the HGN is $1e^{-3}$.
-This number is due to the personal communication with William Shen (the author of the HGN paper).
+For the HGN, we employed a \emph{hidden size} of 32 and 4 recursion steps.
+We note that using more recursion steps did not improve the performance significantly while being slower.
+As mentioned in the main paper, the learning rate for the HGN is $1e^{-3}$, which corresponds to the value used in \citet{shen2020learning}.

-Finally, we report that we initially tested an L2 weight decay penalty for the linear regression model but removed it because it did not help the model.
+Finally, we report that we initially tested an L2 weight decay penalty for the linear regression model but removed it because it did not help it.